Hiking at Moraine State Park

 Sunken Garden Trail

 For an enjoyable and scenic hike that is close to the park office, Sunken Garden Trail offers views of the lake shoreline and travels through a variety of habitats and terrains.
-Hikers can choose either a 1.9-mile short loop or a three-mile long loop.
-Both sections of trail include moderate inclines.
+Hikers can choose either a 1.9-mile short loop, a 2.4-mile middle loop, or a 3.6-mile long loop.
+The loops include moderate inclines.
 The longer section offers slightly more rugged terrain.

-1 or 1.4 miles, more difficult hiking, green blazes
+1.1 or 3 miles, more difficult hiking, yellow blazes

 Access to this trail is adjacent to the entrance of Bear Run Boat Launch.